sgolebiewski-intel/openvino-docs/pages/get-started-guide/samples/cpp-sample-hello-query-device.rst

 Building
 ~~~~~~~~

-To build the sample, please use instructions available at :ref:`Build the Sample Applications <get_started__samples_overview>` section in OpenVINO™ Toolkit Samples guide.
+To build the sample, use instructions available at :ref:`Build the Sample Applications <get_started__samples_overview>` section in OpenVINO™ Toolkit Samples guide.

 Running
 ~~~~~~~